-This is one of my favourite isolation activities for families and kids to make, to help banish the boredom during this crazy year of global isolation and lockdown.
+This is one of my favourite isolation activities to help families and kids banish the boredom during this crazy year of global isolation and lockdown (but you can of course make a time capsule at any time).

 Most of our children won’t understand the magnitude of what they are experiencing right now so suggesting they remember it in a time capsule, to store away and open in years to come, is a brilliant idea.
 Imagine the memories!